 We had a houseful of people last night for our Evening with Woodsmoke.
-The title makes it sound more like a BBQ festival, but instead it was an event highlighting the work of Sean Coetzee, a young entrepreneur from
+The title makes it sound more like a Dinosaur BBQ festival, but instead it was an event highlighting the work of Sean Coetzee, a young entrepreneur from South Africa, who is bringing the art and culture of African to an American audience.

 The idea behind the name of bread&cup is based on joining the simplest of food with the simplest of drink.
 Every culture has its bread in some shape or form, made from an available grain indigenous to its region, and is typically straightforward to create, enjoyable to eat, and easy to pass on the knowledge of its creation to the next generation.